metoppv/improver/doc/source/metadata/Statistics.rst

     ``sum, sum_of_squares``,
     ``variance``.

+The default interpretation for variables which do not have a ``cell_methods`` attribute depends on whether the quantity being described is extensive (depends on the size of the cell along the axis of interest) or intensive (no dependence on the size of the cell along the axis of interest).
+The `CF Metadata Conventions`_ document uses precipitation as an example.
+Precipitation rate is intensive; it would be described by ``cell_methods = "time: point"`` and requires no time bounds.
+Precipitation accumulation is extensive; it would be described by ``cell_methods = "time: sum"`` and does required time bounds.
+In principle, the ``cell_methods`` could be omitted in both cases, but the inclusion of ``cell_methods = "time: sum"`` in the accumulation case is good practice, as this flags up the need to refer to the time bounds to fully interpret the quantity.
-If any method other than ``point`` is specified for a given axis, then bounds should also be provided for that axis.
-The ``point`` method is unique in that it essentially means that no statistical processing has been applied on that axis and is usually omitted, though could be included if it improved clarity.
+The ``point`` method is somewhat unique as it means that no statistical processing has been applied to the underlying quantity (along the axis of interest) and it is usual to omit this.

 As an example of the use of cell methods, consider a one-dimensional array of maximum air temperatures, which could be represented as: